 "Horned God" is a modern syncretistic term that combines similar gods from a wide variety of pagan traditions.
 The archetypal Horned God is based on, among others, the Celtic Cernunnos, the Welsh Caerwiden, the English Herne the Hunter, the Hindu Pashupati, the Greek Pan and the satyrs, and even the Paleolithic cave painting "the Sorcerer" in the Cave of the Three Brothers in France.
 There are also a number of related British folk figures, such as Puck, Robin Goodfellow, and the Green Man.

 In Wicca, the Horned God is associated with hunting, strength, and virility.
 His imagery is of a man with horns or antlers.
 He is often portrayed with an erect phallus, a symbol of the power to create life.
 Another symbol of his sexual prowess and virility is the occasional presence of cloven hoofs or the hindquarters of a goat.
 With the Great Goddess, the Horned God is part of the duality that makes up all reality.

 In addition to the main Goddess and God, many Wiccans worship various other deities, most of which are drawn from Celtic pagan traditions.
-Eastern deities such as Kwan Yin or Shiva are also worshipped by some Wiccans.
+Eastern deities such as the Hindu god Shiva are also worshipped by some Wiccans.